domonkoss/ceudsd/seminar/4-nosql/README.md

 #### Advenced queries

-Which country has to most nodes?
+Which country has the most nodes?
 ```
 MATCH (n:Officer) WHERE exists(n.countries)
 RETURN n.country_codes, count(*)